live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 ## Demo

 This is a demo for an [embedded playground](https://livecodes.io/docs/features/embeds).
+Try editing the code!

 <LiveCodes template="react" loading="eager" height="80vh" />